-- 3.1 ADF AIP is designed to be used as a complete package and component documents (including FIHA) and charts should not be used without reference to other applicable components of the package. - 3.2 CASA Publications Applicability.
+3.1 ADF AIP is designed to be used as a complete package and component documents include FIHA, GPA and aeronautical charts, and should not be used in isolation without reference to other applicable components of the ADF AIP.

+3.2 CASA Publications Applicability.
 References to Civil Aviation Safety Authority Airworthiness Circulars (AC), Civil Aviation Advisory Publications (CAAP) or Manuals of Standards (MOS) direct the user to explanatory information and airmanship considerations associated with the related rules and procedures.
 Military and State aviation operations are not bound by civil regulation, however, these publications augment knowledge and understanding of the intended outcomes when conducting those operations.
 AC, CAAP or MOS information do not override authorised military OIP.